djanshuman/AWS-Solution-Architect-Associate-SAA-C02/README.md

 the execution of time of the function.
 4. Functions are written in a language and they uses a run time(python 3.6, java)
 5. Functions runs in a runtime environment.
+6. Lambda functions always runs in a clean runtime environment with allocates resources such as cpu.
+No matter whatever be the number of functions invoked in parallel, all runs as clean separate environment.
+7. Lambda has no persistent storage.
+8. Lambda functions runs in a container and assumes an execution role.
+9. The execution role has the privilege to connect to AWS services to put data into Lambda and redirect output from lambda to AWS products.
+10. Lambda is event-driven or aws service,api-gateway or manual invocation.
+11. Lambda function max execution limit is 15minutes.
+12. 1M free request per month and 400 000 GB-seconds of computer per month.

 CloudWatch Events and EventBridge
 =================================